• English

 The Structure

-Originally, the tomb was dug into the bedrock, below the desert’s surface.
-The presence of a courtyard before the portico is a rare innovation, seen only during the 18th dynasty in the Tombs of Khaemhat, Ramose, and Imhotep.
+Initially, the tomb was dug into the bedrock below the desert's surface.
+A courtyard before the portico is a rare innovation, seen only during the 18th dynasty in the Tombs of Khaemhat, Ramose, and Imhotep.

 Tomb Plan